Old World flycatcher

 The Old World flycatchers are a large family, the Muscicapidae, of small passerine birds restricted to the Old World (Europe, Africa and Asia), with the exception of several vagrants and two species, bluethroat (Luscinia svecica) and northern wheatear (Oenanthe oenanthe), found also in North America.
 These are mainly small arboreal insectivores, many of which, as the name implies, take their prey on the wing.
-The family includes 352 species and is divided into 51 genera.
+The large family includes 357 species and is divided into 57 genera.

 Taxonomy

 The name Muscicapa for the family was introduced by the Scottish naturalist John Fleming in 1822.
 The word had earlier been used for the genus Muscicapa by the French zoologist Mathurin Jacques Brisson in 1760.
-Muscicapa comes from the Latin musca meaning a fly and capere to catch.
+Muscicapa comes from the Latin musca meaning a fly, and capere to catch.

-In 1910 the German ornithologist Ernst Hartert found it impossible to define boundaries between the three families Muscicapidae, Sylviidae (Old World warblers) and Turdidae (thrushes).
+In 1910, the German ornithologist Ernst Hartert found it impossible to define boundaries between the three families Muscicapidae, Sylviidae (Old World warblers) and Turdidae (thrushes).
 He therefore treated them as subfamilies of an extended flycatcher family that also included Timaliidae (Old World babblers) and Monarchidae (Monarch flycatchers).
-Forty years later a similar arrangement was adopted by the American ornithologists Ernst Mayr and Dean Amadon in an article published in 1951.
-Their large family Muscicapidae which they termed the "primitive insect eaters" contained 1460 species divided into eight subfamilies.
+Forty years later, a similar arrangement was adopted by the American ornithologists Ernst Mayr and Dean Amadon in an article published in 1951.
+Their large family, Muscicapidae, which they termed the "primitive insect eaters" contained 1460 species divided into eight subfamilies.
 The use of the extended group was endorsed by a committee set up following the Eleventh International Ornithological Congress held in Basel in 1954.
 Subsequent DNA–DNA hybridization studies by Charles Sibley and others showed that the subfamilies were not closely related to one another.
 As a result, the large group was broken up into a number of separate families, although for a while most authorities continued to retain the thrushes in Muscicapidae.
 In 1998 the American Ornithologists' Union chose to treat the thrushes as a separate family in the seventh edition of their Check-list of North American birds and subsequently most authors have followed their example.